mandelsoft/ttyprogress/README.md

 err := p.Wait(ctx)
 ```

-Once a `Progress` object is created for a writer, the writer MUST NOT be used
+Once a `Context` object is created for a writer, the writer MUST NOT be used
 until the progress is finished (for example by calling `Wait`).
 As long a `Close` is not called, it is possible to add progress indicators.
 `Close` MUST be called prior to `Wait`. `Wait` waits until the progrss object is closed and all added indicators are closed and finished.